jan-warchol/selenized/README.md

 FAQ
 ---

-#### Program X doesn't looks good when I use Selenized in my terminal.
+#### Program X doesn't look good when I use Selenized in my terminal.

 Some command-line programs make assumptions about the colors set in the terminal - for example, they may assume that some color will work well as the